dragsbruh/nox/README.md

    ```

 3. **Configuration:**
    - Create a Supabase project and set up your database.
+Create two tables, "webhooks" and "messages".
+   - Disable RLS for all tables (Will be updated soon) (insecure).
-   - Create a `.env` and configure your Supabase credentials in the `.env` file as API (api endpoint) and APIKEY (api key).
+   - Create a `.env` and configure your Supabase credentials in the `.env` file.
-   - If you're unsure how to do it, you can use `.env.template` file as a template for your `.env` file
+   - If you're not sure how to do it, you can use `.env.template` file as a template for your `.env` file

 4. **Run the Application:**